Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The Astros have a 4.00 team ERA that ranks 10th across all league pitching staffs.
+- The Astros have a 3.97 team ERA that ranks eighth among all MLB pitching staffs.

-- Astros pitchers combine to surrender 201 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Astros pitchers combine to give up 201 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.